solaspiro/1.19-mods-sodium/README.md

 alternatively you could do it through a terminal Linux FTW

-You will also have to install fabric if you haven't done that already.
+You will also have to install fabric if you haven't done that already. https://fabricmc.net/ you don't need to worry about it's api as it's already in this mod pack and will be updated when necessary